mirunacrt/synflownet/README.md

 pip install -e . --find-links https://data.pyg.org/whl/torch-2.1.2+cpu.html
 ```

-## Reproducing results
+## Getting started

 ### Data

-The training relies on two data sources: modified _Hartenfeller-Button_ reaction templates and Enamine building blocks.
+The training relies on two data sources: modified _Hartenfeller-Button_ reaction templates and _Enamine_ building blocks.
 The building blocks are not freely available and can be obtained upon request from [enamine.net/building-blocks/building-blocks-catalog](https://enamine.net/building-blocks/building-blocks-catalog).
-We used the "Global stock" data and selected 6000 random molecules from here to train the model.
-After pre-processing the building blocks files using the scripts in `src/gflownet/data/building_blocks`, make sure that the file names match those in `src/gflownet/tasks/config.py`.
+Instructions can be found in `src/gflownet/data/building_blocks/`.

 ### Training

-The model can be trained using the sEH binding affinity proxy as reward by running `src/gflownet/tasks/seh_reactions.py`.
+The model can be trained by running `src/gflownet/tasks/reactions_task.py` using different reward functions implemented in the same file.
 You may want to change the default configuration in `main()`.

-The reward proxy is imported from `src/gflownet/models/bengio2021flow.py`.
+#### [Optional] If using GPU-accelerated Vina

+For easy adoption to other targets, a GPU-accelerated version of Vina docking can be used to calculate rewards as binding affinities to targets of interest.
+Follow the instructions at [this repo](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1) to compile an excuteable for `QuickVina2-GPU-2-1`.
+One done, place the excuteable in `bin/`.

 # Citation